oasido/shift-scheduler/README.md

 **password:** `admin`

-After running `docker compose up`, Docker should create a permanent volume on the host where all the data will be saved.
+After running `docker-compose up`, Docker should create a permanent volume on the host where all the data will be saved.

 ## To-do list